 What is Defensible Space?

-Defensible Space is the buffer you create between a building on your property and the grass, trees, shrubs, or any wildland area that surround it.
+Defensible space is the buffer you create between a structure on your property and the grass, trees, shrubs, or other vegetation that surrounds it.

 See Defensible Space in Action

-Watch an experiment which demonstrates how having defensible space and hardening your home can reduce the potential of home ignition during a wildfire.
+Watch an experiment that demonstrates how having defensible space and hardening your home can reduce the potential of home ignition during a wildfire.

 Find a Contractor to Help You

-The City of Berkeley has worked with the Berkeley Fire Safe Council to provide a listing of contractors that specialize in defensible space as a service to the public.
-The City of Berkeley makes no representation about the quality of work performed by these contractors and residents must perform their own research to ensure competency, appropriate licenses and insurance are in place and valid, and that there are acceptable references.
+The City of Berkeley has worked with the Berkeley Fire Safe Council to provide a list of contractors that specialize in defensible space as a service to the public.
+The City of Berkeley makes no representation about the quality of work performed by these contractors.
+Residents must perform their own research to ensure competency, appropriate licenses, valid insurance, and acceptable references.

 Zone 0 - Ember Resistance (0 - 5 feet)